dmerc12/143Designs/CONTRIBUTING.md

 If you have any questions or need further assistance, feel free to reach out to us at dylanmercer12@icloud.com.

-Thank you for contributing to Jarvis!
+Thank you for contributing to 143 Designs!